geodynamics/aspect/opendap/OPeNDAP.md

 ## Building the software

-To build the OPeNDAP extension to ASPECT, first build the prerequisites and then then the modified version of ASPECT.
-The prerequisites need to be built before the ASPECT build is configured the  _cmake_ configuration tool will find them.
+To build the OPeNDAP extension to ASPECT, first get or build the prerequisites and then then the modified version of ASPECT.
+The prerequisites need to be installed before the ASPECT build is configured the _cmake_ configuration tool will find them.

+### Prerequisites

+#### Install a binary copy of the lindap library.

+On OSX, teh easy way is to use homebrew:

+> brew install libdap

+Skip down to the section on installing DEAL.II

-### Prerequisites - Building libdap
+#### Building libdap

 If there are problems with any of the following steps, or you want to install the software in a location other than the default, see the